Internships, Research, Study Abroad

 - Outside of the dean's office on the third floor of the Aiken Center, home of the Rubenstein school, exists a job board.
 Information is posted on this job board including internship announcements and career/job resources.
 Inside the dean's office students will find publications to assist: directories of environmental employers, internship directories, and more.

 - The Rubenstein School's website contains an employment page that lists several tools for helping all ENSC students find an internship (and full-time jobs).
-Visit the employment page.
+Visit the Job & Internship Exploration Resources page.

 - Several journals exist that specialize in advertising environmental opportunities.